Sixth Form Expectations

 Passenger lifts should only be given if there is full passenger liability insurance, and drivers must not carry passengers under 18 without having obtained the permission of the passengers’ parents.

-- Cars should be parked behind the Sports Hall, access using the Arbor Lane entrance.
-No student should park at the front of school, to avoid congestion and parking problems and for pedestrian safety.
+- No student should park at the front of school, to avoid congestion and parking problems and for pedestrian safety.

 - Sixth Form students are reminded of the importance of safe driving.
 The provisions of the highway code must be respected at all times, as must all legal and other provisions affecting drivers and passengers.
 No-one else’s car is to be manhandled or interfered with in any way.
 It is specifically forbidden for any Sixth Form student to drive another students’ vehicle.